zowe/docs-site/docs/user-guide/cli-using-using-team-profiles.md

 :::

 - Commands in the `zowe config` [command group](../user-guide/cli-using-understanding-core-command-groups#config) now let you manage security for any option value.

-- The `zowe scs` and `zowe config` command groups were repurposed to work with team profiles.

 - Zowe CLI V2 prompts you to enter the username and password securely by default.